leo-editor/leo-editor/leo/plugins/leo_babel/doc/Leo-Babel.rst

 Your key binding(s) can be any sequence that you do not want to use for something else.
-You can see all the current key bindings by executing Alt-x, print-bindings.
+You can see all the current key bindings by executing Alt-x, show-bindings.
 You should set your key bindings in the appropriate place in your leoMySettings.leo.

 Here is what I use: